tropotek/tkwiki/readme.md

 __Features:__
 - The ability to add CSS and Javascript within each page.
 - Create/link pages within the WYSIWYG editor.
-- Edit the top nav menu
+- Edit the nav menu within the wiki
-- All templates are based on Bootstrap 5+
+- Bootstrap 5+ basic template
--

 ## Contents